unoplatform/uno.extensions/doc/Navigation/HowTo-DisplayItem.md

 </ListView>
 ```

-- Note that it's the route in the Navigation.Request that defines which view to open
+- NOTE: The route in Navigation.Request defines which view to open

-- Change the  request to "" in order for the view to be based on the data type to open)
+- Change the request to `""` to display a view based on the data type

-- Add Basic and Advanced Widgets and change Widgets to be a mix of widget types
+- Add additional widgets and change the `Widgets` property in the main view model to include multiple widget types

 ```csharp
 public record Widget(string Name, double Weight) { }